A guide for new Homestuck fans—how to read the comic, what Homestuck is, a complete reading order, and more.

 How to read Homestuck

-Most fans use the Homestuck Collection, a fan-made downloadable archive app which is endorsed by the author, Andrew Hussie, and which includes almost every bit of content listed below.
+Most fans use the Homestuck Collection (installation guide), a fan-made downloadable archive app which is endorsed by the author, Andrew Hussie, and which includes almost every bit of content listed below.

 (Why is this?
 Until 2020, Homestuck used a now-dead technology called Flash to display animated or playable content.
 When Flash stopped working, the animations and games on the official website were replaced with low-quality YouTube recordings.
 To restore the comic's Flash features, a couple heroes named Bambosh and GiovanH created a downloadable executable called the Homestuck Collection, available for Windows, Mac and Linux computers.
 If you are a mobile/Chromebook only reader, you have no recourse but to use the online beta version or the aforementionedly half-assed official website, homestuck.com.)